Complex ecological communities and the emergence of island species area relationships: Abstract

 \section{Abstract}

 It has been a century since the species-area relationship (SAR) was first proposed as a power law to explain how species richness scales with area.
 There have been many attempts to explain the origin of this predominant form.
 Apart from the power law, numerous empirical studies also report a semi-log form of the SAR, but very few have addressed its incidence.
-In this work, we test whether these relationships could emerge from the assembly of large random communities.
-To this end, we reformulate the generalized Lotka-Volterra model replacing the interaction strength parameter by the inverse of area.
-This framework allows us to track the species richness values resulting from the assembly of large competitive communities over a range of areas.
+In this work, we test whether these relationships could emerge from the assembly of large random communities on island-like systems.
+We reformulate the generalized Lotka-Volterra model by introducing an area parameter that determines the species richness of the assembled communities.
 Our analysis demonstrates that the two most widely reported relationship forms can emerge due to differences in immigration rates and skewness towards weak interactions.
-We support our results regarding immigration rates through two related studies from the literature.
+We particularly highlight the incidence of the semi-log SAR for low immigration rates from a source pool, which is consistent with several previous empirical studies.
+The two SAR forms might show good fits to data over a large span of areas but a power-law overestimates species richness on smaller islands in remote archipelagoes. \keywords{Community assembly \and macroecology \and species-area relationship \and complex ecological communities }